moleculerjs/site/source/docs/0.14/fault-tolerance.md

 | `concurrency` | `Number` | `3` | Maximum concurrent executions. |
 | `maxQueueSize` | `Number` | `10` | Maximum size of queue |

 The `concurrency` value restricts the concurrent request executions.
 If the `maxQueueSize` is bigger than `0`, broker stores the additional requests in a queue if all slots are taken.
-If the queue size reaches the `maxQueueSize` limit or it is 0, broker will throw `QueueIsFull` exception for every addition requests.
+If the queue size reaches the `maxQueueSize` limit, broker will throw `QueueIsFull` exception for every addition requests.

 ### Action Settings